macarima/Tk_genome_project/README.md

 ### Download contents for Tk v1.0 gene information
 * Available on the [release][release] section
-* Tk v2.0 is in preparation.
+* Tk v1.1 is in preparation and will be released soon.

 [release]: https://github.com/macarima/Tk_genome_project/releases